 Other fun tidbits...

-Why did you decide to become a Nutrition Coach and Personal Trainer?
+Why did you decide to become a Fitness and Nutrition Coach?

-Typically when you ask someone in the latter stages of their life or when a traumatic event occurs in their life, “what do they wish they did differently?”, the usual response is either “I wish I spent more time with loved ones” or “I wish I had taken better care of myself”.
+Typically when you ask someone in the latter stages of their life or when a traumatic event occurs in their life, “what do they wish they did differently?”, a typical response is either “I wish I spent more time with loved ones” or “I wish I had taken better care of myself”.

 I take great pride in being able to serve the latter.
 I get to help people take better care of their ONE body, help them feel better in body, mind and spirit so that they don’t need to “wish they had taken better care of themselves”.
 I can’t think of a better call of duty for me.